Hillard Heintze Named a Winner of the 2018 U.S. OSPA Award for ‘Outstanding Security Training Initiative’

 High-Impact Training Outcomes via Interactive Behavioral Simulations

 During the training sessions, trainees participate in interactive behavioral simulations™ created to reflect potential real-world threatening events.
 Interactive behavioral simulations™ are a unique and trademarked technique pioneered by David Swinkand and Barry Spodak, and used to train thousands of federal law enforcement employees at agencies such as the U.S. Secret Service, the Federal Bureau of Investigation, the U.S. Marshals Service and the U.S. Capitol Police.
 This fascinating, unique and highly effective methodology draws on the developmental learning theories of psychodrama, which explain that people learn new skills most effectively in environments that allow them to integrate the physical, cognitive, psychological and emotional challenges of human interaction.

 About Hillard Heintze

-Hillard Heintze is the leading security risk management firm in the world.
+Hillard Heintze is one of the leading security risk management firms in the world.
 We are trusted around the globe to deliver innovative, prevention-oriented advisory solutions that help our clients improve performance and outcomes in protecting what matters: their people, performance, interests and reputation.
 Since our inception in 2004, more than 85 Fortune-ranked enterprises, 500 U.S. and international brands, and 150 of the world’s most affluent families have gained insight, assurance and confidence through our services — and are better managing security risk.
 Based in the United States with corporate headquarters in Chicago, we support clients across the globe through five practices: Security Risk Management, Threat + Violence Risk Management, Private Client and Family Office Services, Investigations and Law Enforcement Consulting.
 For more information, visit www.hillardheintze.com.